afronski/serverless-data-analytics-on-aws/examples/02-emr-serverless/hive/README.md

 export JOB_ROLE_ARN=arn:aws:iam::<ACCOUNT_ID>:role/emr-serverless-iam-role
 ```

-First, make sure the `01-query.sql` and `00-initialize-schema.sql` scripts are uploaded to an S3 bucket in the
+First, make sure the `01-query.sql` and `00-initialize-schema.sql` scripts are uploaded to an S3 bucket in the given region:
-`us-east-1` region:

 ```shell
 aws s3 cp 00-initialize-schema.sql s3://${S3_BUCKET}/code/hive/
 aws s3 cp 01-query.sql s3://${S3_BUCKET}/code/hive/
 ```

 Now, let's create and start an *Application* on *EMR Serverless*.
-Applications are where you submit jobs and are
-associated with a specific open source framework and release version.
+Applications are where you submit jobs and are associated with a specific open source framework and release version.

-For this application, you'll configure [pre-initialized capacity](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-capacity-api.html)
-to ensure this application can begin running jobs immediately.
+For this application, you'll configure [pre-initialized capacity](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/application-capacity-api.html) to ensure this application can begin running jobs immediately.

 **ℹ️ Please note that leaving a pre-initialized application running will incur costs in your *AWS Account*.**